Cosmian/mse-home-cli/README.md

 __User__: the code provider

-Assume the sgx operator gets a result as follow: `curl https://localhost:7788/result --cacert /tmp/ratls.pem > result.enc`
+Assume the SGX operator gets a result as follow: `curl https://localhost:7788/result --cacert /tmp/ratls.pem > result.enc`

 Then, the code provider can decrypt the result has follow: